herr-hxp/manifest-nextcloud/README.md

 Few minutes later, your new Nextcloud server is fully installed and you can start to manage some files with your team.

-> If you need a secure connection over SSL/TLS, you can easily add it by the *topology panel* corresponding to your envrionnement and click on `SSL` to enable it.
-Then, when you click on `Apply`, your environnement is reconfigured to use HTTPS.
+> If you need a secure connection over SSL/TLS, you can easily add a load balancer by the *topology panel* corresponding to your envrionnement and either install the Let's Encrypt Add-on or use your own certificate via the *environment settings* and *Custom SSL* tab.